 Treatment and prognosis

-Typically managed conservatively with anti-inflammatories and rest/immobilization.
-Surgical fixation can be considered in persisting cases or for those with ankle instability with debridement or if required tenodesis to the adjacent peroneus longus tendon.
+Operative treatment may be considered in those with persistent symptoms or for those with ankle instability with debridement or if required tenodesis to the adjacent peroneus longus tendon.

 - normal variant bifurcated peroneus brevis tendon: differentiate by identifying muscle fibers attaching to the tendon slips